Best Weighted Blanket for Children: Top 5 of 2026 + Buying Guide

 How Do I Wash a Weighted Blanket?

-Maintaining a weighted blanket is simple, provided you follow the right steps.
+Maintaining a weighted blanket is easy if you follow the right steps.
 Most weighted blankets have a removable cover that you can wash in the washing machine.

-- Washing machine: Use a cold delicate cycle (low spin) to wash the cover.
+- Washing machine: Use a cold gentle cycle (low spin) to wash the cover.
 This helps protect the fabric and filling.

-- Hand wash: You can hand wash the blanket itself if necessary.
+- Hand wash: You can hand wash the blanket itself if needed.
 This prevents damage to the filling.

-- Maintenance: Always check the care label for specific instructions.
+- Care: Always check the care label for specific instructions.

 What are the Benefits of a Weighted Blanket?